Stephen Irwin (architect)

 Stephen Van Egmond Irwin RAIC, RIBA, OAA, BArch, MArch (March 10, 1939 – March 5, 2019) was a Canadian architect and "partner emeritus" of Shore Tilbe Irwin + Partners in Toronto, Ontario.

 Biography

 Irwin trained at the University of Toronto, where he was a member of the Alpha Delta Phi fraternity.
 He later studied at Harvard University, where he received MArch.
 In 1963 he received the British Prix de Rome in Architecture.

-Irwin began his design career in 1962 in Sweden, for Gronwall-Hirsch, and worked for one year in London, England, for Hugh Casson, Conder & Partners.
+Irwin began his design career in 1962 in Sweden, for Gronwall-Hirsch, and worked for one year in London, England, for Casson, Conder and Partners.
 He returned to Canada in 1965, where he joined Shore & Moffat (now Shore Tilbe Irwin + Partners).
 He was a partner of the firm from 1971.

 Irwin died on March 5, 2019.